galelab/scPathoQuant/README.md

 ----------------
 Output files by scViralQuant

-* viral_copy.png - violin plot showing number of cells with virus
+* viral_copy.png - violin plot showing number of cells with virus and UMI counts
-* viral_genes.png - violin plot showing cells with viral gene expression
+* viral_genes.png - violin plot showing cells with viral gene UMI counts
 * virus_al_counts.csv - total number of reads mapping to the virus in each cell
 * virus_al_gene_counts.csv - number of reads mapping to viral genes in each cell
 * virus_al.bam - reads mapped to virus (no unmapped reads)